Description

 Biomedical Engineering Concentration

 You’re eager to join the medical arena, but sticking people with needles or performing operations aren’t exactly your thing.
-Here’s some good news: Biomedical engineering lives at the intersection of engineering and healthcare, and the solutions developed in this field can prolong and save lives.
+Here’s some good news: biomedical engineering lives at the intersection of engineering and healthcare, and the solutions developed in this field can prolong and save lives.
 What role will you play in this high-impact, life-changing profession?

 Biomedical engineers use engineering ingenuity to solve medical and health-related problems.
-Often they do research, in tandem with scientists, to develop and evaluate things such as artificial joints and organs, prostheses, instrumentation, medical information systems, and health management and care delivery systems.
+Often they do research in tandem with scientists to develop and evaluate things such as artificial joints and organs, prostheses, instrumentation, medical information systems, and health management and care delivery systems.
 If this sounds intriguing, the biomedical engineering concentration within our engineering major may be right for you.

-Curious about our track record?
-Get this: 100 percent of our engineering graduates have a job or are in graduate school within the first six months after graduation.
+100% of our engineering graduates have a job or are in graduate school within the first six months after graduation.

 One Concentration, Two Tracks